 - Set up automatic data refreshes in Google Sheets

-- Send recurring emails to your inbox
+- Send periodic emails to your inbox

 - Trigger emails from Google Sheets based on a cell value

 - Manage all your triggers in one place

 Now, let’s see how you can set up a trigger.

 On the Supermetrics sidebar, click “Schedule” > “Add trigger”